Below is a photographic copy of the original

 non-extant communication (possibly through Challis) between those dates.

-DR notes that the just-cited Airy-Whewell 1846/6/25 letter proves that the present RGO Neptune file is incomplete, since this revealing and vital first Airy-reaction to Leverrier's announcement is not now in the voluminous RGO Neptune file.
+to Leverrier's announcement is not now in the voluminous RGO Neptune file.

 Though DR inclines to the suspicion that the party responsible for